himniallen/Final-proj-1810/README.md

 filter bar.

 week three
-I plan to use drag and drop for my weapon equiment and have that be 10 points under the hard things. and then hosting my web site on the other pages. then maybe making my 1410 final porject have an api part.  that might be what I do for bonus points.
+I plan to use drag and drop for my weapon equiment. static site generator maybe done in c# but we will see becuase I dont' even know what that is or a method to use it. -- hard htings.

+and then hosting my web site on the other pages. then maybe making my 1410 final porject have an api part.  that might be what I do for bonus points.